peter88213/novelyst/docs/index.md

 The *novelyst* Python program provides a tree view with parts, chapters and scenes for *.yw7* novel projects.
-I wrote it for my own use to work on my novels in combination with OpenOffice/LibreOffice.
+I wrote it for my own use to work on my novels in combination with *OpenOffice* or *LibreOffice*.

 ![Screenshot](Screenshots/screen01.png)